SotaProject/media/README.md

 ## Installation

-Use your package manager to install the package `editorjs-mediablock`.
+Use your package manager to install the package `@sotaproject/media`.

 ```
-npm install editorjs-mediablock
+npm install @sotaproject/media

-yarn add editorjs-mediablock
+yarn add @sotaproject/media
 ```

 ## Development